notification-system/docs/frontend-initial-spec.md

 * *MacOS* - Needs more testing.
 Likely requires additional entitlements or custom code for some native functionalities.
 * *Embedded Devices(Monitors)* - Potential to share some UI and packages across embedded devices.

+## Developer Experience
+* Best devlopment platform for Hot Reload and Hot Restart
+  * Instantaneously apply new code updates to the currently running app
+  * Fully develop new features using the same debug connection without recompiling the solution
+* Simultaneously debug the app on Desktop, Mobile and Web
+* Run the automation tests for any platform

 ## Deep/Web Linking (Android/iOS/Web)
 * Url for WebApp and Schema for Android/iOS (Can be converted to universal links support)
   * The same path and query parameters work for Android/iOS/Web
 * Every screen is accessible using URI automatically including parameter options
 * Stores the pending deep/web link request to be completed after successful login.
   * Clears the link if the app is inactive in between
-* Allow configuration where a single click of a dedicated button on hardened devices can be linked easily to any action in the app
+* Allows for configuration where a single click of a dedicated button on hardened devices can be easily linked to any action in the app

-## MTQQ 5 Client Support
-* Works using TCP on Native Platforms
-* Uses websockets for Web

-## REST API Communication Package
+## REST APIs
-* Auto generated code for the data models and API's
+* Auto generated code for the data models and API's to keep the server and client in sync
-* User is notified when any rest API fails
+* Pattern to display any Rest API errors with ability for the user to retry
+  * Most screens also auto refresh content on reconnect or when the relevant service restarts.
 * Network related error codes are warnings.
-Other http status codes are errors.
+Other http status codes logged as errors.

-## Reliable Persistant Connection (Android/Linux/Windows and iOS foreground only for now)
+## Reliable Persistant Connection (Android/Linux/Windows.
+Foreground only on iOS for now)
 * CDAS compliant implementation
-* Notify user when the connection is lost/recovered
+* Notify user when the connection is lost
-* Configurable delay when the connection is lost
+* Automatically recovers lost connection
-* Handles automatic disconnects from the server

 ### Special Android Settings
 * Wi-Fi and Wake Locks